Top Solo Travel Tips

 After all, you don’t want to rely on Google Translate the whole time you are there!

-Unless the sole reason why you decided to travel on your lonesome was to be completely alone at all times, there is nothing stopping you from being friendly and making new acquaintances throughout your trip.
-Chat to the locals, meet up with other travelers, and just enjoy the social aspect of your vacation.
+Unless the sole reason why you decided to travel alone was to be completely alone at all times, there is nothing stopping you from being friendly and making new acquaintances throughout your trip.
+Chat to the locals, meet up with other solo travelers, and just enjoy the social aspect of your vacation.
 You may find that a short, interesting conversation with a stranger breaks the monotony of solo travel.

 Eat alone with confidence